Use Symbols to turn any element and its child element into a reusable component.

-You can create a symbol from any element or group of elements in your project, except for the body element.
+You can create a Symbol from any element or group of elements in your site, except for the body element.

-Once you've created a symbol, you’ll be placed in the master mode of the symbol.
-All changes in the master mode will update across all instances of that symbol.
-You can enter master mode on any instance by double clicking (see Editing the master symbol).
+Once you've created a Symbol, you’ll be placed in the main mode of the Symbol.
+All changes in the main mode will update across all instances of that symbol.
+You can enter main mode on any instance by double clicking (see Editing the main Symbol).

 To create an override field:

-You can also create an override field while editing the master symbol directly from the settings panel and connect those fields to elements within a symbol.
+You can also create an override field while editing the main Symbol directly from the settings panel and connect those fields to elements within a Symbol.